-Section A: Definitions A. Introduction This section contains definitions of all the major terms used in the Airport Pavement Preservation Program.
-A.1 Airport Pavement Management System (APMS) ADOT has developed an APMS that includes all paved, public use airports.
+- A. Airport Pavement Management System (APMS): ADOT has developed an APMS that includes all paved, public use airports.
 It is the basis for assigning Pavement Condition Index (PCI) numbers to pavement areas.
-This system will be managed in the MPD Aeronautics Group with the information in the database available to all airports.
-A.2 Pavement Condition Index (PCI) The PCI is a calculated number based upon the distress types, severities, and quantities observed during a visual inspection of the pavement surface.
+This system will be managed in the MPD Aeronautics Group with the information in the database available to all airports. - B. Pavement Condition Index (PCI): The PCI is a calculated number based upon the distress types, severities, and quantities observed during a visual inspection of the pavement surface.
 For the purpose of this policy, overall airport pavements are first divided into airport branches/sections, and sample units before a visual distress condition evaluation is accomplished.
-The final analysis averages many distress types and severities to arrive at an overall PCI for each branch.
-A.3 Pavement Priority Rating Number (PPRN) The PPRN is a value assigned to each pavement section that represents its priority level within the entire Arizona airport system.
+The final analysis averages many distress types and severities to arrive at an overall PCI for each branch. - C. Pavement Priority Rating Number (PPRN): The PPRN is a value assigned to each pavement section that represents its priority level within the entire Arizona airport system.
 The number is derived from a table using the PCI ranges of different airport classifications (Commercial, Reliever, GA-Community, GA-Rural and GA-Basic) versus airport uses (Main Runways, Aprons, Secondary Runways, and Taxiways).
 The PPRN for each individual identified project is ranked in the Priority Rating System to select projects to be funded during a five-year period.
-The PPRN table is Table 1 below.
-Priority numbers range from 110 to 10-the higher the number, the higher the priority.
-Notice, however, that the lower the PCI, the more in need the pavement is of treatment, and thus a higher PPRN.
+The PPRN table is given below.

-Haa PCI Range
+PCI Range

 Use 100-86 85-71 70-56 55-41 40-0

 Primary Runways 93 100 95 90 110

 Taxiways 73 80 75 70 100

 Secondary Runways 53 60 55 50 80

 Aprons/Helipads 33 40 35 30 60

 T-Hangars 23 25 20 15 10

-Table 1: Pavement Priority Rating Number
+Pavement Priority Rating Number (PPRN) Table